zeptofs/nz-api-documentation/source/index.html.md

 1. `data.id` represents the Contact resource.
 2. `data.bank_account.id` represents the Contact's bank account and is used when creating Payments or Payment Requests.
-3. `data.account.id` represents the Vontact's Split account and is used when proposing Agreements.
+3. `data.account.id` represents the Contact's Split account and is used when proposing Agreements.

+<aside class="notice">In the case of Open Payment Requests & Open Agreements, the authorising party will be automatically added to your Contacts list.</aside>

 ## Add a Split Contact